alexk99/the_router/quagga_bgp.md

 Quagga/FRR must be running in the 'br' linux network namespace.
-To run Quagga/FRR components in a namaspace just use a prefix "ip netns exec tr" before executable file, where 'br' is the name of the BisonRouter namespace.
+To run Quagga/FRR components in a namaspace just use a prefix "ip netns exec br" before executable file, where 'br' is the name of the BisonRouter namespace.

 For example,